So, what is DICOM, PACS, and Workstation? – We will take it one at a time.

 DICOM (Digital Imaging and Communications in Medicine) is an international standard protocol for all medical data exchanges.
 It also defines the file format, which is mostly either a DCM or DCM30 (DCM3.0) file extension.

-Therefore, DICOM ensures that all the medical equipment installed in clinics, medical imaging centers, and hospitals will work together and distribute the medical images correctly, across countries, modalities, and clinics.
+Therefore, DICOM ensures that all the medical equipment installed in clinics, medical imaging centers, and hospitals will work together and distribute the digital medical images correctly, across countries, modalities, and clinics.

 What is PACS?

-PACS (Picture Archiving and Communication System) normally composes of four basic elements:
+PACS (Picture Archiving and Communication System) is normally composed of four basic elements:

-Medical imaging equipment like MRI, CT, X-ray, Ultrasound, and more.
+Medical imaging equipment such as MRI, CT, X-ray systems, ultrasound machines, and more.

-A secure network for the exchange and distribution of patient examination data.
+A secure network for the exchange and distribution of the patient examination data.